 Two-year training period: Based on entity's fiscal year

-Once complete, we’ll verify your training with a certificate of completion delivered by email.
+Once training is complete, we’ll verify your training with a certificate of completion delivered by email.

 This course is intended for investment professionals and/or institutional representatives (Investment Officers) who wish to learn more about mutual funds, authorized investments under Section 2256.014 of Chapter 2256 of the Texas Government Code (commonly known as the Public Funds Investment Act).
 This is an advanced level course.
 Those taking this course should already have an intermediate understanding of the securities markets.
 This course will cover the topic of mutual funds, beginning with basic features, characteristics, and benefits.
 The course will wrap-up by discussing tax considerations, breakpoint abuse and asset allocation.

-Course 11015, An Overview of Fixed Income Securities – 30 minutes
+An Overview of Fixed Income Securities, Course 11015 – 45 minutes

 This course will provide Investment Officers that invest in local government assets with broker dealers and other financial institutions an overview of fixed income securities—what they are, how they can be employed in a portfolio, and the risks and rewards involved in investing in fixed income securities.

-Course 10002, A Professional's Guide to Ethical Decision Making –45 minutes
+A Professional's Guide to Ethical Decision Making, Course 10002 – 60 minutes

 Pursuant to Chapter 2256.006 of the Texas Government Code, Investment Officers and Financial Professionals shall exercise a standard of judgment, prudence, discretion, and care while overseeing investments.
 This course provides an overview of the characteristics of ethics, professionalism, and standards by which Investment Officers and Financial Professionals should adhere to.
 The course discusses standards of professional conduct, understanding ethics, compliance and professionalism, and making the case for good business ethics.